 The work aims to provide alternatives to journeys on the M4 and encourage the use of public transport and active travel in the region.

-A budget of over £4 million has been approved by Welsh Government this financial year to support the Unit in progressing plans for new rail, bus and active travel infrastructure that will form a network of alternatives for the region.
-Other recommendations in progress include changes to network policies, encouraging travel behaviour change, transport governance, land use and planning.
+Working with local authorities, stakeholders and through consultation with the public, the Unit are progressing plans for the delivery of new rail, bus and active travel infrastructure that will form a ‘network of alternatives’ for the region.
+Other recommendations in progress by others include changes to network policies, encouraging travel behaviour change, transport governance, land use and planning.

 Read more about our work in the Chairs’ Annual report which identifies some of the key achievements and ongoing challenges for the Burns Delivery Board.

 2022/2023 - The Burns Delivery Board Chairs’ Annual Report